Larry Sitsky: Life and career

+In the media

+The New Zealand composer and writer, William Green, compiled a brief biographical and musical overview of Sitsky in a radio program on Radio New Zealand Concert.

 Works

 Sitsky has published the two-volume The Classical Reproducing Piano Roll and Music of the Repressed Russian Avant-Garde, 1900–1929, and has recorded a number of CDs of Australian piano music, including the complete sonatas of Roy Agnew.

 He has had works commissioned by many leading Australian and international bodies, such as the ABC, Musica Viva Australia, the International Clarinet Society, the Sydney International Piano Competition, Flederman and the International Flute Convention.
 His collection of teaching pieces, Century, has been published by Currency Press, and he also has an open contract to publish anything he wishes with his New York publisher, Seesaw Music Corporation.

 In August 2011, Sitsky announced plans to write a series of operas based on the stories of Enid Blyton.
 The works were premiered by the ANU School of Music.

 Personal life

 He is married to the Czech-born Magda Sitsky.